bob-foss/Slim-Hinged-Mini-Tablet-Netbook/README.md

 Measurements for the STL were done by hand.
 Half millimeter adjustments may be necessary.
 If you have better measurements, please let me know via pull request.

 ### A simplified list of instructions.
-1. Open up the plastic hinge component on the ZAGG keyboard-case to expose the metal hinge underneath.
+1. Open up the black plastic hinge cover on the ZAGG keyboard-case to expose the metal hinge underneath.
 2. Unscrew the screws.
 You may need to use a rubber band for extra friction, the screws strip easily.
 3. 3D print a case for your tablet with the adapter attached.
 4. Attach the screws, nuts and washers and you're done!
 Pair the Bluetooth keyboard and you're all set!